MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/organization-administration/configure-document-management.md

 > [!IMPORTANT]
 > -  SharePoint storage is only available in Microsoft-managed environments.
-> -  SharePoint managed device policies are incompatible with an integration to Finance and Operations apps
+> -  SharePoint managed device policies are incompatible with an integration to finance and operations apps

 To use SharePoint storage, set the **Location** field for a document type to **SharePoint**.
 Then, in the **SharePoint Address** field, enter a valid SharePoint address.